• Skip to primary navigation

 Ingredient Tips & Equipment Information

-• You can find freeze dried strawberries in the shops (I've seen them in Waitrose and Sainsburys) but I tend to buy them on Amazon because you can get a larger amount for better value.
-They last quite a while and I use them in so many recipes!
+• You can find freeze dried strawberries in the shops (such as Waitrose and Sainsbury's) but I tend to buy them on Amazon because you can get a larger amount for better value.
+They last quite a while and you can them in so many recipes, or sprinkle them on your cereal for example.

 • For the best flavour, use a vanilla extract and not an essence.